 In view of the stringent marking and evaluation process, as well as the oversight provided by the Initial Professional Development Committee, no requests for re-marks will be entertained; nor under any circumstances whatsoever will any discussion or debate relating to a candidate’s script be entered into.
 (Refer to the ITC and APC Exam Regulation)

 Access to an answer book and the level of competence by required task is granted in order to assist candidates who failed the APC to identify problem areas and to focus on these areas in their preparation for future assessments.
-Candidates should please review their responses in conjunction with the examiners comments and specimen examples available on the SAICA website at link below to understand how the responses were assessed.
+Candidates should please review their responses in conjunction with the examiner's comments and specimen examples available on the SAICA website under PAST EXAM PAPERS to understand how the responses were assessed.

 In accordance with the exam regulations you have two options in terms of access to information for APC: